 The real story about Oh. and her music is not disguised behind her moniker or cultivated in the place she was born.
 What drives her to play a half-dozen instruments or insist on mixing and mastering her own music isn’t revealed in a succession of external events — rather, driven by a passion to musically reveal an “inner-story”.

-Yes, she calls herself Oh. because those are the initials of her real name Olivia Hadjiioannou *, – unpronounceable to most except to other natives of Greece, where she was born.
+Yes, she calls herself Oh. because those are the initials of her real name Olivia Hadjiioannou *, – unpronounceable to most except other natives of Greece, where she was born.

-“I never felt as if there were ever a question of whether I can play music or not, playing music was always only a question of whether you have something to express.”
+And though, some hints as to why she became a musician can be found scattered in snapshots of instruments on her childhood wall.
+She says: “I never felt as if there were ever a question of whether I can play music or not, music is always a question of whether you have something to say.”

 Her time in her studio is spent in crafting a sound, as she says. ‘epic enough’ to touch the soul, whether in the darkest recesses of sorrow or heights of elation.

-OH. is a multi-instrumentalist (guitar (electric and acoustic), bass, drums, violin, piano and percussion) who composes, performs, produces, mixes and masters her own music from her studio in Athens, Greece.
+Oh. is a multi-instrumentalist (guitar (electric and acoustic), bass, drums, violin, piano and percussion) who composes, performs, produces, mixes and masters her own music from her studio in Athens, Greece.